dsweber2/FourierFilterFlux.jl/docs/src/constructors.md

 # Built-in constructors #
 This section details the filter constructors included by default.
-These are built off of the [Wavelets](https://github.com/JuliaDSP/Wavelets.jl) and [Shearlab](https://github.com/arsenal9971/Shearlab.jl) packages for the 1D and 2D constructors respectively.
+These are built off of the [Wavelets](https://github.com/JuliaDSP/Wavelets.jl)package for the 1D constructors.

 ## 1D methods ##
 ``` @docs